SoCal RoundUp

 Here's a great example of a group that calls Rancho Park Golf Course home:

 However, there are also thousands of groups that don’t claim a home course and decide to play different courses throughout the year.
-Called "travel clubs" or sometimes "affiliate clubs", these groups are made up of friends, co-workers, alumni or some other lifestyle trait, and will play a multitude of different courses throughout the year.
+Called "travel clubs" or sometimes "affiliate clubs", these groups are made up of friends, co-workers, alumni or just people who simply love golf, and will play a multitude of different courses throughout the year.

-Tiny Putters Golf League is a fun "travel" group that plays all around the Los Angeles area:
+Swing Sisters Golf Society is a travel group that plays all around the Orange County area:

 No matter what kind of group interest you, each club has their own style that makes them unique.
-There are clubs that exist for every demographic of golfer: men and women, seniors and millennials, beginners and scratch golfers, firefighters and film editors.
+There are clubs that exist for every demographic of golfer: men and women, seniors and millennials, beginners and scratch golfers, aerospace engineers and film editors.

 Find a Group that Fits YOUR Playing Style

-There’s also a wide variety of events that these groups hold, from competitive individual tournaments, to team competitions, to skins games, to social outings.
-And it’s not all just about the golf; more clubs identify as a place for fun, social outings than strictly for competitive golf.
+All that said, don't think that means golf clubs don't take their golf seriously.
+Golf is still the cornerstone of what brings these groups together and golf clubs offer you an experience you simply can't match during your typical golf round.
+There’s a wide variety of events that these groups hold, from competitive individual tournaments, to team competitions, to skins games, to social outings.
+But don't let the idea of playing in a tournament fool you: more clubs identify as a place for fun, social outings than strictly for competitive golf.

 Tired of playing alone?
 Looking to grow your network of golf buddies?
 There are over 1,500 golf clubs in Southern California, so whether you’re a Happy Gilmore or a Judge Smails, there’s a group of golfers like you out there.